 - Ability to meet assigned deadlines.

-- Education: Associates degree in Health Information (RHIT), or associate degree in applicable healthcare field.
+- Education: Associates degree in Health Information (RHIT), or associates degree in applicable healthcare field.

 - Experience 3-5 years progressive coding experience in acute care hospital setting, including auditing